The Singers Tale- Recordings. ‘Heart to Heart.’ ©

 A Story about heart to Heart.

-He, the manger chap, rang me up and said I’ve bad news/good news.
-What he had done was to submit, without asking, a song I had written it with my former partner Maciek Hrybowicz, to The Eurovision Song Contest!
-It was a political feminist song, Heart to Heart, and then it was in the 10 songs to be televised for Public voting on the Wogan Show.
-By then I was in my late thirties and gigging a lot in London and being part of mixed music and comedy bills.
+He, the manager chap, rang me up and said I’ve got bad news/good news.
+What he had done was to submit, without asking, to The Eurovision Song Contest!
+Heart to Heart, and then it was in the 10 songs to be televised for Public voting on the Wogan Show.
+By then, I was in my late thirties, gigging a lot in London and elsewhere, and part of mixed music and comedy bills.
 The GLC days…

-Someone in the Eurovision camp said ‘bloody hell, Carol Grimes, is she still around?’
+Someone in the Eurovision camp said, ‘Bloody hell, Carol Grimes, is she still around?’
 I wasn’t even 40!
-They auditioned various singers, pretty young Blondes, and they ended up with a woman from Bristol who I later found another strange connection with.
+They auditioned various singers, pretty young Blondes, and ended up with a woman from Bristol, whom I later found had another strange connection with.
 Viv Stanshall’s Moll The Cat Show ..
-She was a Lesbian with a fabulous singing voice, but less media friendly back then, than I would have been!
+She was a Lesbian with a fabulous singing voice, and as she said, less media-friendly back then than I would have been!

-We were invited to the transmission and met George Martin who was on the judging panel.
+We were invited to the transmission and met George Martin, who was on the judging panel.
 He had managed to swing my song in, but admitted afterwards we didn’t stand a chance in hell!
-It was a good song but certainly not Eurovision.
-That was a big sign to me that if my name did come up it was with derision at my great age!
+It was a good song, but certainly not Eurovision.
+That was a big sign to me that if my name did come up, it was with derision at my great age!
 I was gigging 4-5 nights a week!
-They can stop you being promoted but they cant stop you singing!
+They can stop you from being promoted, but they can’t stop you from singing!
+The song was included on an album as part of a show at The Drill Hall Arts Centre.
+I deliberately put this photo of an elderly woman, even older than I was!
+She was a Hop picker.
+On the other side of CD, my darling daughter.
+A Baby.
+We are born, we live, we get old, we die, if we are lucky.
+Some of us die young.

 Sappho 570 BC